rlpacheco/abseff_R/README.md

 4) **Event-free survival calculation (absolute risk of event-free survival within a particular period of time)**

-**abseff_hrsurv**(N1, N2, N3, N4)
+**abseff_hrsurv**(a, b, c, d)

-N1 = point estimate for the hazard ratio
+a = point estimate for the hazard ratio

-N2 = lower limit of the confidence interval for the hazard ratio
+b = lower limit of the confidence interval for the hazard ratio

-N3 = upper limit of the confidence interval for the hazard ratio
+c = upper limit of the confidence interval for the hazard ratio

-N4 = % of patients with event-free in control group
+d = % of patients with event-free in control group

 *Example (6)*: